Saturday, August 27, 2011

 Alice A.Leigh ran the typical trades of the large four-masters, taking bulk cargoes from India and Australia to London, and to the Pacific coast of Nth.America.
 She visited Australia for the first time in Feb.1895, bringing to Melbourne a large kerosene cargo from New York, and later equipment for Victorian coal mines.
 She brought a 4,000 ton wheat delivery from California to Sydney in 1903…but quicker steamers were becoming more prominent.

 At the helm from 1900-1917 was Captain Allan Davison.
 He took his wife Hannah with him, and six children were born either at sea or at various ports: two of them died, one was actually buried at sea.
 Davison seems to have been quite a capable chap.
-Awakening one night when in harbour to sounds in his cabin, he encountered a thief...who he laid into with a belaying pin until crew arrived to help!
+Awakening one night when in harbour to sounds in his cabin, he encountered a thief...who he laid into with a belaying pin until help arrived!

 The barque had several adventures - she arrived in British Columbia from Shanghai in 1897 with three people suffering from smallpox: two others had died en route.
 In 1898 she survived a collision with German ship Rickmers, a minor mutiny in 1904 and, in 1914, made a “very fast passage” of 48 days for the 9,000 mile trip from Mexico to Newcastle.
 In October 1916, she was nearly sunk by the famous German submarine U-35 in the Mediterranean.
 Ordered to disembark, crew and passengers were rowing away from the Alice when the French destroyer Gabion sped to the scene…the submarine escaped but the ship was saved.